BCL-2 inhibitorPhase 3 trialInvestigational

 Efficacy

-In clinical trials, around 80% of CLL patients with 17p deletion achieved an objective response, with a median progression-free survival of approximately 14 months.
+In clinical trials, around 80% of patients achieved a complete remission, with a median overall survival of approximately 14 months.

 Side effects